bensheldon/good_job/README.md

     end
     ```

+#### Live Polling

+The Dashboard can be set to automatically refresh by checking "Live Poll" in the Dashboard header, or by setting `?poll=10` with the interval in seconds (default 30 seconds).

 ### ActiveJob concurrency

 GoodJob can extend ActiveJob to provide limits on concurrently running jobs, either at time of _enqueue_ or at _perform_.
 Limiting concurrency can help prevent duplicate, double or unecessary jobs from being enqueued, or race conditions when performing, for example when interacting with 3rd-party APIs.